williamwong/wework.github.io/_posts/2015-10-01-react-reflux-to-redux.markdown

 }
 ```

-With that in mind, lets first build the actionType, action, and reducer in our showFilters module, which will represent the "showFilters" part of the store object written above:
+With that in mind, let's first build the actionType, action, and reducer in our showFilters module, which will represent the "showFilters" part of the store object written above:

 ```js
 // src/redux/modules/show_filters.js